 Virtual reality (VR) is being touted as the definitive experience for engaging audiences, with the UN dubbing it the “ultimate empathy machine”.
 48% of people who view charity content in VR are likely to donate to the cause they experience, according to Facebook.
 VR headset purchases are increasing, the Google Cardboard is making VR more accessible and even the BBC has set up a VR hub to take audiences on new journeys.

-Though many NGOs are hesitant to invest in this new, costly medium, some have done so to positive results.
+Though many NGOs are hesitant to invest in this new, costly medium, some have achieved positive results.
 Greenpeace used VR headsets at Glastonbury to encourage charity sign-ups and developed a VR app to enable people to explore geographical areas that are in danger.
 The National Autistic Society designed a 360 video to let people experience the complexities that children with autism experience in their everyday life.

 Join the Bond Communications Group to discuss challenges and best practice in communications, branding and marketing for NGOs.